hcoles/pitest-site/quickstart/maven.markdown

 &lt;/targetClasses&gt;
 </pre>

 If no targetClasses are supplied pitest will automatically determine what to mutate.

-Before 1.11.12-SNAPSHOT pitest will assume that all code lives in a package matching the maven group id.
-After 1.11.12-SNAPSHOT the classes to mutate will be determined by scanning the maven output directory.
+Before 1.11.12 pitest assumed that all code lives in a package matching the maven group id.
+After 1.11.12 the classes to mutate are determined by scanning the maven output directory.

 ### targetTests